sphinxcontrib.httpdomain

 Inside HTTP resource description directives like

-, reStructuredText field lists with these fields are
+get, reStructuredText field lists with these fields are

 recognized and formatted nicely: